sourcegraph/about/docs/security.md

 Self-hosted Sourcegraph instances do not send any customer code to other servers.

-Additionally, other than the email address of the initial installer (for customer support, security, and product notification purposes), Sourcegraph never sends any private user data, such as usernames or email addresses, or other specific data to any other servers.
+Additionally, other than the email address of the initial installer (for customer support, security, and product notification purposes), Sourcegraph never sends any private user data, such as usernames or email addresses, or other specific data to any other servers, including to sourcegraph.com.

 Learn more in our [pings documentation](https://docs.sourcegraph.com/admin/pings).